NikolasRupp/MMM-weconnectid/README.md

 - You have to register your VW ID at [MyVolkswagen](https://www.volkswagen.de/de/besitzer-und-nutzer/myvolkswagen.html) and have a valid WE Connect ID subscription

 - You need Python 3.9 or higher to connect to the Api.
 You can have a look [here](https://raspberrytips.com/install-latest-python-raspberry-pi/) on how to install it.
-Short it works like this:
+In Short, it works like this:

 ```shell
 cd ~